 If low carbon ammonia is envisaged, an ammonia synthesis loop as an additional techno-block will be added to the flowsheets.
-Thanks to the collaboration with KBR.
-Air Liquide is able to offer a one stop shop solution for fully integrated oxygenblown ATR-based low carbon ammonia solutions utilising KBR's leadership in consumption than Case 2A.
-However, as discussed above, this leads to higher ammonia production technology.
-Together, emissions of carbon via the H_o product a unique one-stop solution for the industry and a lower carbon capture rate.
-To meet is provided, delivering exceptional energy a state-of-the-art threshold direct carbon efficiency, reliability, and carbon capture capture rate of 95%, part of the product H2 rates of up to 99% in integrated facilities. firing is foreseen, which leads to a higher For the ATR + Cryocap[TM] H2 solution (Case 3A), the advantage is that an inert-free syngas is already prepared by the PSA and Another option for producing a low carbon fuel grade H2 is to use a methanation high purity N_2 is available from the ASU.
+Thanks to the collaboration with KBR, Air Liquide is able to offer a one stop shop solution for fully integrated oxygenblown ATR-based low carbon ammonia solutions utilising KBR's leadership in ammonia production technology.
+Together, a unique one-stop solution for the industry is provided, delivering exceptional energy efficiency, reliability, and carbon capture rates of up to 99% in integrated facilities.
+For the ATR + CryocapTM H2 solution (Case 3A), the advantage is that an inert-free syngas is already prepared by the PSA and high purity N2 is available from the ASU.